blubberyyew/Gaming-News/README.md

 In short, I really like this game, and you can purchase it [here, for free](https://www.epicgames.com/fortnite/en-US/buy-now/battle-royale).
 The game is really addicting and has tons of players.
 I hope you enjoy the game for yourself, or already have it and enjoy it as much as I do!

 by Samir Khattak

+# Weekly News - October 29 - Super Mario Odyssey is awesome!
+Nintendo has hyped up their entire community by releasing the new Super Mario Odyssey game for the Nintendo Switch.
+This game features the new companion for Mario, Cappy!

+Cappy is the hat that Mario wears (hence the name), and he can change Mario into anything he touches!
+The game features T-Rexs', Cheep Cheep's, Hammer Brothers, Bowser, and many other recurring enemies from previous Mario games!

+Many people reference Odyssey to the N64 classic Super Mario 64.
+If you did not know, this was the first 3D and open-world Mario game for Nintendo.

+Since this game was hyped up so much, consumers have the choice to buy many accessories, like new amiibos!
+To enjoy the marriage of Bowser and Peach, Nintendo has released Mario Bowser and Peach anniversary amiibos, and, I think, that personally, they look very cool and are nice to look at.
+Other accessories include a carrying case, a wired controller, and much more to go with the game.

+In short, this game looks incredibley awesome, and you can purchase it [here](https://www.amazon.com/Super-Mario-Odyssey-Nintendo-Switch/dp/B01MY7GHKJ/ref=sr_1_2?s=videogames&ie=UTF8&qid=1509315137&sr=1-2&keywords=super+mario+odyssey) for $59.99 on Amazon.
+I really hope you buy this game, and I'll see you next time on Weekly Gaming News!

+by Samir Khattak